cmilanf/docker/Linux/ghost-azurewebapplinux/README.md

   * WEBAPP_CUSTOM_HOSTNAME.
 Custom DNS of your webapp.
 Ex: beta.calnus.com
   * WEBAPP_NAME.
 The Azure WebApp name.
 Ex: calnus-beta
   * RESOURCE_GROUP.
-The Azure Resource Group naame where the Azure WebApp is deployed.
+The Azure Resource Group name where the Azure WebApp is deployed.
   * GHOST_CONTENT.
 Ghost installation directory, must be in persistent storage.
 Default: /home/site/wwwroot.
   * GHOST_URL.
 URL used for accesing the blog.
 It will be HTTP instead of HTTPS as Azure WebApp takes care of it.
-Ex: http://beta.calnus.com
+Ex: https://beta.calnus.com
   * DB_TYPE.
 Database type, that can be 'mysql' or 'sqlite'.
 For the time being, only 'mysql' is supported in Azure WebApp Linux"
   * DB_HOST.
 Hostname of the MySQL database.
 Ex: calnus-beta.mysql.database.azure.com.
 This should be created by ARM template.
   * DB_NAME.
 Name of the MySQL database.
 This should be created by ARM template.